South Africa country profile

 The apartheid government eventually negotiated itself out of power after decades of international isolation, armed opposition and mass protests.

-The democratically-elected leadership encouraged reconciliation and set about redressing social imbalances.
+The democratically-elected leadership encouraged reconciliation and set about redressing social imbalances, but the economy has struggled.

 Republic of South Africa